cam-martin/courses-tidy-data-in-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:431ad8bd98
 ## Using Melt to Tidy Data

 In `df2`, the years `1980`, `1981`, `1982`, and `1983` mark the years when BMI is observed.
-Thus, they represent three different observations and should be seperated in three rows.
+Thus, they represent four different observations and should be separated in four rows.
 A great tool to achieve this is the melt function in the pandas package.
 Its basic syntax is `pd.melt(df, id_vars=l)`, where `df` is the name of the dataframe we're dealing with and `l` is a list of all the columns that we want to keep as columns.
 All the other columns will be "molten" together in different rows.
 To get a more concrete idea, try `melt` yourself to *tidy* the dataset `df2`!

 *** =instructions
 - Import `pandas` using the alias `pd`.